atunanggara/blog/_posts/2020-03-25-First-Post.md

 ---
 toc: true
 layout: post
-description: Setting up main page and about me on fastpages.
+description: Setting up Index Page and About Me on fastpages.
 categories: [markdown]
 title: First Post - Setting up fastpages blog
 ---

 # First Post - Setting up fastpages blog

-This first post will be about how I set up my `index page` and `about me` for this [fastpages](https://github.com/fastai/fastpages) blog and how I stumble upon it.
+This first post will be about how I set up my `Index Page` and `About Me` for this [fastpages](https://github.com/fastai/fastpages) blog and how I stumble upon it.

 ## Introduction